 What you’ll need to make a five minute Hazelnut Liqueur Affogato look fancy:

 - A fancy serving bowl or glass.
 I’ll let you in on a little secret: put anything in a crystal dish and it automatically looks fancier than the old chipped bowl you’ve been using for years.
-I bought the small dish/glasses used in these photos at Goodwill for $1/each.
+I bought the small dish/glasses used in these photos at Goodwill for $1/each, but these small glass dessert dishes are a great Amazon find.

 - A good bottle of hazelnut liqueur.
 Don’t skimp where it counts, get yourself the best hazelnut liqueur: Frangelico.
 No explanation needed.